scutlinlab/DeepDE/README.md

-# DeepPE
+# DeepDE

-Inspired by classic directed protein evolution, we developed DeepPE, a protocol for deep learning-guided protein evolution.
-DeepPE incorporates three deep learning components (unsupervised, weak-positive only, and supervised learning) from the low-N algorithm.
+Inspired by classic directed protein evolution, we developed DeepDE, a protocol for deep learning-guided protein evolution.
+DeepDE incorporates three deep learning components (unsupervised, weak-positive only, and supervised learning) from the low-N algorithm.
 Key features of this approach include: 1) Expanding the supervised training dataset to 1,000 single or double mutants from the Sarkisyan dataset, using a 1/9 split setting.
 2) Limiting the mutation radius to three, reducing computational workload and enabling the use of a standard mutagenesis kit to explore alternative triple mutants.
 3) Implementing an iterative design cycle over five rounds.

 Our work marks a significant advancement in protein design and engineering, with potential applications in biotechnology.Our model training was conducted on a workstation with dual Ubuntu 18.04.03 and NVIDIA GeForce RTX 2080Ti graphics-processing unit.

 ------

-Software Name: DeepPE V1.0
+Software Name: DeepDE V1.0

 Year: 2024